-For those of you don’t know me (likely about 98% of you), I am somewhat of a nerd.
-I like fantasy/science-fiction novels, appreciate fantasy/science-fiction movies (rarely), and enjoy fantasy/science-fiction video games.
-One of my favorite sub-genres (in theory, at least) is the good ol’ zombie apocalypse.
-Admittedly, nine and a half out of every ten zombie flicks are flops (to be kind); but the ones that are good (and are not full of vile pervasiveness) are great.
-For cinematic purposes, the best zombie flicks are the ones where the zombies are more cunning and quick—zombies that act as if every survivor just grabbed the last “Tickle-Me Elmo” off the shelf right before their eyes on Christmas eve, and even did a little victory taunt, to boot.
-But I have gained a certain respect for the traditional zombie apocalypse—where the zombies are slow and stupid, standing or wandering aimlessly to and fro, with absolutely no purpose or clue whatever; zombies that act like, well, zombies.
+For those of you don’t know your humble correspondent (likely about 98% of you), he is somewhat of a nerd.
+He likes fantasy/science-fiction novels, appreciates fantasy/science-fiction movies (rarely), and enjoys fantasy/science-fiction video games.
+One of his favorite sub-genres (in theory, at least) is the good ol’ zombie apocalypse.
+Admittedly, nine and a half out of every ten zombie flicks are flops (to be kind); but the ones that are good (and are not full of pervasiveness) are great.
+For cinematic purposes, the best zombie flicks are the ones where the zombies are more cunning and quick—zombies that act as if every survivor just grabbed the last “Tickle-Me Elmo” off the shelf right before their eyes on Christmas eve.
+But this writer has gained a certain affinity for the traditional zombie apocalypse—where the zombies are slow and stupid, standing or wandering aimlessly to and fro, with absolutely no purpose or clue whatever; zombies that act like, well, zombies.
 Why have I gained something as audacious as respect for such a ghastly thing?
-Well, thanks to one of the greatest video games of all time, Dead Rising—which happens to be centered around (yep, you guessed it) a zombie apocalypse—I have discovered (developed?) an awe-inspiring metaphor in the grand scheme of the classic zombie apocalypse that is true in both the intellectual and spiritual realms.
+Well, thanks to one of the greatest video games of all time, Dead Rising—which happens to be centered around (yep, you guessed it) a zombie apocalypse—this writer has discovered an awe-inspiring metaphor in the grand scheme of the classic zombie apocalypse that is true in both the intellectual and spiritual realms.
 It is the latter of these upon which we will set our focus.

 P O R T R A I T O F A Z O M B I E